utcompling/textgrounder/README.txt

 The former does not require this, but does require that the relevant files are visible on all nodes that will be running the program.

--------- Running with local data ----------
+-------- Running Hadoop normally (distributed mode), with local data ----------

-To run with data accessed through the local file system, simply add the '--hadoop' option, for example:
+To run Hadoop normally (in distributed mode, using multiple compute nodes as necessary, rather than simulating it using non-distributed mode, as described above), but with data accessed through the local file system, simply add the '--hadoop' option, for example:

-$ tg-geolocate --hadoop geotext
+$ tg-geolocate --hadoop geotext output

 This will invoke 'hadoop' to run the code.
+Again, `output` is the subdirectory to store the results in; in this case, it is located on HDFS.
+You can see this as follows:

+$ hadoop fs -ls

+You should see `output` as one of the directories.
+If this directory already exists, you will get an error; choose a different name, or use `hadoop fs -rmr output` to remove it first.
+The results should appear inside of `output`, in a file called `part-r-00000` or similar, with numbers the same as above.
+You can see the output as follows:

+$ hadoop fs -cat 'output/*'

 If something goes wrong, or you just want to see more exactly what is being run, use the '--verbose' option, e.g.: